jhvst/stateless-fcos/README.md

 In other words, my router has four ports.
 Port 4 goes to a computer `muro` which has two ports.
 Muro shares WAN and pfSense LAN connection to `peli`.

 `muro` boots CoreOS from pfSense. `peli` boots CoreOS from `muro`.
 This project demonstrates how `peli` boots from `muro`.
 As such, throughout the READMEs the packages are installed on `muro` and the computer which is booting PXE is `peli`.

+## How-to use

+1. Specify Butane files in .bu
+2. Acquire Butane-to-Ignition compiler, see, e.g. https://docs.fedoraproject.org/en-US/fedora-coreos/producing-ign/
+3. `butane --pretty --strict < example.bu > example.ign`
+4. Ensure that the Ignition filename corresponds to that listed in `/ipxe` folder's `.ipxe` files.
+5. Start the http-server found in the parent folder.